Do you ever feel you have no control over your personal data, especially online?

 You’re right, (almost) nobody does – and hackers are fully aware of it.

 So when they manage to steal your usernames and passwords from a particular site, it’s a no-brainer to use them to break into every single account associated with your email – including your bank account.

 After all, as “nobody” creates new passwords for every site, their chances of success are pretty high.

-If you want to stay safe, you’re better resign to the idea that having the same password everywhere is like keeping your front-door open.
+If you want to stay safe, you’re better to resign to the idea that having the same password everywhere is like keeping your front door open.